Comment on page

 From top to bottom, each layer offers a level of simplicity and abstraction, you can mix and match as required to meet your project's and team's needs.

-Provides a range of ready-to-use prefabs and simple script components that allow many common requirements to be handled completely code free.
+Provides a range of ready-to-use prefabs and simple script components that allow many common requirements to be handled completely code-free.
 All are built on our easy-to-use Components Layer.

 We provide flexible and powerful tools in the form of component scripts and scriptable objects that simplify the use of every major Steam feature in the editor with little or no code required.
 All are built on our easy-to-use Data Layer.

-Our "data layer" is a set of structs and tools that simplify working with Steam's concepts and artefacts such as UserData, LeaderboardData, AchievementData and more.
+Our "data layer" is a set of structures and tools that simplify working with Steam's concepts and artefacts such as UserData, LeaderboardData, AchievementData and more.
 These greatly reduce the code and effort required to accomplish any task.
 All are built on our robust API Layer.

 Every endpoint and interface of Valve's Steam API has been expressed in a C# and Unity (or Godot) centric API.
 This means no need to mess with callbacks, manage operation queues cast and convert between various primitive and native types, etc.